-(in thousands) Six Months Ended June 30, Nine Months Ended Change Change 2023 2022 Amount Percenta 2023 2022 Amount Percenta Selling and marketing expenses 28,012 29,928 \$ (1,916) (6.4)% 48,467 42,845 \$ 5,622 13.1%
+(in thousands) Nine Months Ended September 30, Change 2023 2022 Amount Percentage Selling and marketing expenses \$ 48,467 \$ 42,845 \$ 5,622 13.1 %

-Selling and marketing expenses were \$28.0 million \$48.5 million for the six nine months ended June 30, 2023 September 30, 2023 as compared to \$29.9 million \$42.8 million for the six nine months ended June 30, 2022 September 30, 2022.
-The decrease increase of \$1.9 million \$5.6 million, or 6.4% 13.1%, was largely primarily due to lower \$4.1 million of higher freight transfer costs related to short-term supply chain logistics challenges hindering fulfillment discussed in the Key Events During the Third Quarter of 2023 section above, and \$3.4 million higher warehousing costs resulting from increased level of \$2.2 million handling and storage costs driven by pricing increases and higher levels of inventory production, partially offset by a decrease in freight out of \$1.2 million as a result of decreases in the shipment of equalized cases and a reduction of non-working marketing costs offset by higher spend related to the planned brand refresh brand-refresh rollout of \$0.7 million, partially offset by \$0.9 million of higher freight transfers primarily caused by short-term supply chain logistics challenges hindering fulfillment.
+Selling and marketing expenses were \$48.5 million for the nine months ended September 30, 2023 as compared to \$42.8 million for the nine months ended September 30, 2022.
+The increase of \$5.6 million, or 13.1%, was primarily due to \$4.1 million of higher freight transfer costs related to short-term supply chain logistics challenges hindering fulfillment discussed in the Key Events During the Third Quarter of 2023 section above, and \$3.4 million higher warehousing costs resulting from increased level of handling and storage costs driven by higher levels of inventory production, partially offset by a decrease in freight out of \$1.2 million as a result of decreases in the shipment of equivalized cases and a reduction of non-working marketing costs offset by higher spend related to the brand-refresh rollout of \$0.7 million.